A taxonomy of kitchen tools

 Egg Slicer - You can cut hardboiled eggs by hand, but you can't do it as nicely and neatly as this inexpensive gizmo.
 It has wires that slice through the egg producing neat even uniform slices.
 I even use mine on mushrooms.

 Kitchen Shears - You want a good scissors for cutting a chicken apart, for snipping herbs, cutting pizza, butcher string, opening packages, and many other tasks.
 Get sturdy stainless blades so you can cut through the ribs of chickens.
-The best models come apart at the hinge so they can go in the dishwasher.
-Try the Henckel Take Apart Kitchen Shears from a respected German knife maker or mu favorites, the OXO Good Grips Professional Poultry Shears (above).
+The best models come apart at the hinge so you can get them really clean and they can go in the dishwasher.
+Try the Henckel Take Apart Kitchen Shears from a respected German knife maker or my favorites, the OXO Good Grips Professional Poultry Shears (above).

 Vegetable Peeler - ESSENTIAL - You want something with really sharp stainless blades that won't rust, and a swivel head.
 They're impossible to sharpen, so I just buy a cheap one every year or so.
 Some of the new ones have soft rubber ergonomic handles that take up way too much in the junk drawer.